TimothyGu/fateserver-node/README.md

 fateserver-node uses the MIT-licensed FooTable library.
 However, it does not have an npm package, so any update must be done manually.

-The version of FooTable currently in the source tree is **2.0.3,** with some minor font path changes in public/css/footable.core.min.css.
+The version of FooTable currently in the source tree is **2.0.3**.

+However, the FooTable in the source tree is not vanilla from the source.
+The font loading routine is removed, and all font glyphs used by fateserver-node are redirected to the prettier FontAwesome glyphs in `public/css/footable.custom.css`.

 Prism Version
 -------------